-The Government is committed to improving the criminal justice system and the Chief Inspector plays a central role in delivering this agenda through inspections of the public prosecutors, and of other prosecuting authorities as required.
-The inspectorate's work in identifying best practice and areas for improvement, and offering an independent level of assurance is crucial role in challenging poor performance and enhancing the quality of justice.
+The Government is committed to a justice system that puts victims first and the Chief Inspector plays a central role in delivering this agenda through inspections of the public prosecutors, and of other prosecuting authorities as required.
+The inspectorate's work in identifying best practice and areas for improvement and offering an independent level of assurance is crucial role in challenging poor performance and enhancing the quality of justice.
 The Chief Inspector is responsible for leading an independent inspectorate, holding responsibility for the production of all inspection reports including findings and recommendations, and providing independent assurance to the public and the Government on the effectiveness of public prosecutions.
 The Chief Inspector is the organisation's voice and spokesperson and is responsible for providing clear and visible leadership to staff.